Celebrating Holy Communion: A Tutorial

 Indeed, these words, or some version of them, are required for Holy Communion to actually be Holy Communion.
 When clergy try to minimize the liturgy — and this is often seen in Contemporary Worship settings — the "least amount of ritual necessary" for this holy meal to be the Eucharist is the recalling of some version of these words, combined with the praying of some kind of Epicletical prayer (see bellow).

 The United Methodist Book of Worship contains the following rubric: "The pastor may hold hands, palms down, over the bread, or touch the bread, or lift the bread."
 My recommendation is that the bread be lifted to eye-level, holding the plate with both hands, while the Words of Institution regarding the bread are proclaimed.
-One should not break the bread here; the bread should be broken only after the consecration is completed (i.e., after the Great Thanksgiving is completed).
+One should not break the bread here; the bread should be broken only after the consecration is completed (i.e., after the Great Thanksgiving and the Lord's Prayer).

 On the night in which he gave himself up for us, he took bread, gave thanks to you, broke the bread, gave it to his disciples, and said: